Ph: 202.679.NAME (6263) • Web: www.NAMEorg.org • proposals@NAMEorg.org

 Presentation (Any Organizing Level)

 A “Presentation” allows one or more presenters to share their work (such as innovative curriculum and instructional methods, programs and policies, and research projects).
 Presentations should leave time for discussion.
 Conference organizers may group related presentations into 50 minute sessions.

 An “Interactive Workshop” provides an opportunity to engage participants in active, collaborative, experiential learning, and is 50 minutes in duration.
 Sessions that model a lesson or curriculum and engage participants in reflection and inquiry are especially encouraged.

 Panel (Any Organizing Level)

 A “Panel” allows three to five presenters to describe and share their work (such as innovative curriculum and instructional methods, programs and policies, and research projects).
 Panel presentations should leave time for discussion.
 To qualify as a "Panel" a minimum of THREE presenters must be included in the proposal submission.

 Roundtable (Any Organizing Level)

 A “Roundtable” engages the presenter and audience members in a group discussion about the presenter’s research or practice.
 This format may also be used to discuss receive feedback on a work-in-progress.
-You will present for 10-15 minutes, followed by discussion with audience members.
-These sessions are held in a large meeting room with multiple tables that seat 10 -12 people each, and are 50 minutes in duration.
+You will present for 10-15 minutes, followed by a discussion with audience members.
+These sessions are held in a large meeting room with multiple tables that seat 10 -12 people each and are 50 minutes in duration.
 New presenters and graduate students are especially encouraged to propose this type of session.
 However, all levels are welcome.